 ESRI's GIS.com is a great "getting started" web site which explains what GIS is and how and where these tools are used.
-In addition, the web site offers resources such as sample mapping software, free e-books and resources for learning GIS (Geographic Information Systems).
+In addition, the web site offers resources such as sample mapping software, free e-books and resources for learning GIS (Geographic Information Systems), such as Learn ArcGIS.

 ESRI's EdCommunity page goes a bit deeper with many more educational resources, including SpatialLABS, which "concentrates on introducing, developing and reinforcing spatial reasoning and analysis skills."

 TeachSpatial is 1) a spatial window into the National Science Digital Library; 2) a site about spatial thinking; 3) a community of interest; and 4) a collection of directories of publications and links on spatial topics.